prestontasoff/ESPM_112L_24/Week_12/Week_12_Walkthrough.md

 To call variants with freebayes, first we have to map our reads to our bin and generate a SAM file.
 To do this we’ll use bowtie2, a read alignment algorithm.
 Bowtie2 generates a lot of files in the directory it is run in, so it is useful to make a directory for all of the outputs for each genome you are mapping to and run it in that directory.
 Important: map reads from the sample the bin you picked is from.

-On apatite (the server accessed through terminal, not ggKbase website), within your home directory make a lab13 directory and inside of this make a ‘bt2’ directory.
+On a terminal connected to class.ggkbase.berkeley.edu, within your home directory make a lab12 directory and inside of this make a ‘bt2’ directory.

 Bowtie2 first needs to build index files for the genome you are mapping to.
 The command to do this is bowtie2-build.
-It takes a DNA fasta file and the “stem” name of that file (the generated files are named using this “stem” and it is used later to tell bowtie2 what files to use).
-An example is shown below, replace the fasta file and stem with your own.
+It takes a DNA fasta file and a name for your index files.
+An example is shown below- remember to choose an index name  that's simple, easy and informative (balance these things as you see fit).

+`bowtie2-build [YOUR INPUT FASTA] [INDEX NAME]`

 Now we can run bowtie2 and generate the SAM file.
 The alignment will most likely take a while (~15-30 min, depending on how big your genome bin file is and how many reads align to it), so make sure to run it from a tmux session!
 (I'll show you how to do that in the lecture video.)